TimGeisler/apothekennotdienst/README.md

 The pharmacy uses a cheap LCD monitor in its store window.
 A Raspberry PI Zero W is connected to this monitor.
-A Chromium browser runs in kiosk mode and displays a web site.
+A Chromium browser runs on the Raspberry PI in kiosk mode and displays a web site.
 This web site is a React app which periodically requests the nearby pharmacies which are in service from a backend.
 The backend is implemented as a serverless function, hosted together with the static assets of the web site on Netlify.
 The serverless function accesses the data from a PostgreSQL database hosted in the cloud.